szyma28/szyma28.github.io/docs/Implementation.md

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?

+The architecture of this web app is a client to server model, client side interface built using three html webpages, a css and a javascript doc that interacts with the server of Bristol Open Data API to fetch free public toilet data.
+Using mapbbox, we're able to have a interactive map that also uses geolocation from the user to also put him on the map.

 ![Insert your component Diagram here](https://github.com/szyma28/szyma28.github.io/blob/4599c22c357fa8bfe3c8db9cdd145c9b37531f95/docs/Images/component%20diagram.png)